-The other species assignment that draws our attention is the archea Candidatus Nitrosopelagicus brevis (Thaumarchaeota), which is significantly more abundant in sediment than water samples.
+The other species assignment that draws our attention is the archea Candidatus Nitrosopelagicus brevis (Thaumarchaeota), which was shown as more abundant in sediment than water samples.
 As mentioned earlier, this is a pelagic species, normally found in the open ocean worldwide.
 Although coastal lagoons are subject to marine input, the relatively high concentration in sediment is unexpected and merits inquiry, especially considering that the confidence in its taxonomic assignment was low across reads.
-Likely, this represents a new environmental archaea that is abundant in coastal lagoon sediments.
+More likely, this represents a new environmental archaea that is abundant in coastal lagoon sediments.

 Beta diversity

 McMurdie and Holmes (2014) recommends against rarefying datasets due to the risk of removing true, rare ASVs.
 However, in our case, where we were unable to completely remove tag-jumping contaminants, this pre-process could help alleviate some of the noise caused by contaminants.
-Nevertheless, the CAP and PERMANOVA results on both the rarefied and standardized (eDNA index) dataset mostly corroborate some of our previous findings with the DeSeq2 analysis (‘Differential abundance’ section), showing significant differences in assemblage composition for the 16S primer, but not the 12S primer.
+Nevertheless, the CAP and PERMANOVA results on both the rarefied and standardized (eDNA index) dataset are mostly in agreement, and show greater differences in assemblage composition for the 16S primer than for the 12S primer, especially between the filtration and sediment protocols (NF vs. Sed; PF vs. Sed).
+Although results from the 12S primer were highly affected by the tag-jump contaminants in the dataset standardized using the eDNA index (Fig. S5A), the CAP analysis was able to capture the overrepresentation of tidewater goby in the filtration protocols compared to the sediment, a signal that was lost in the rarefied data (Fig. 9A).

-For the rarefied 16S primer dataset, all the species that were over- and underrepresented by CAP and PERMANOVA analyses were the same as those found by DeSeq2, such as Guillardia theta (Geminigeraceae), which was overrepresented in the pre-freezing protocol compared to the no freezing protocol.
-In addition, the species of foraminifera, Elphidium williamsoni (Elphidiidae) and the archea Candidatus Nitrosopelagicus brevis (Thaumarchaeota) were found to be overrepresented in sediment samples compared to water samples for both freezing protocols.
-The CAP results on the 16S primer dataset standardized using the eDNA index (Fig. S6) showed different species as underrepresented in the sediment compared to water samples but those also showed up as significantly differentially represented in the DeSeq2 analysis, with the exception of one, Verminephrobacter aporrectodeae.
+For the rarefied 16S primer dataset, most species that were over- and underrepresented in the CAP analysis were also captured by the differential abundance analyses, such as Guillardia theta (Geminigeraceae), which was overrepresented in the PF protocol compared to the NF protocol.
+In addition, the species of foraminifera, Elphidium williamsoni (Elphidiidae) and the archea Candidatus Nitrosopelagicus brevis (Thaumarchaeota) were found to be overrepresented in the sediment compared to the filtration protocols.
+The CAP results on the dataset standardized using the eDNA index (Fig. S5B) showed different species as underrepresented in the sediment compared to the filtration protocols, but those also showed up as significantly different in the differential abundance analyses, with the exception of one, Verminephrobacter aporrectodeae.

-Interestingly, the CAP analysis was also able to capture the underrepresentation of tidewater gobies (E. newberryi) in sediment samples on the 16S primer when compared to the no freezing protocol (Fig. 6B).
+Interestingly, the CAP analysis was also able to capture the underrepresentation of tidewater gobies (E. newberryi) in the sediment protocol on the 16S primer when compared to the NF protocol (Fig. 9B).
+The 16S ribosomal RNA region have been used for fish species detection, and is not uncommon that different primer sets are taxonomically congruent (Shu, Lidwig & Peng, 2020; Alberdi et al., 2018).
 This reinforces the idea discussed earlier (‘Bioinformatics and data pre-processing’ section) that fish eDNA, at least in this environment, is less concentrated in the sediment than in the water column, which contradicts other findings from the literature (Perkins et al., 2014; Turner et al., 2015).
-But it is worth noting that this underrepresentation of fish eDNA in the sediment was found not significant for the 12S primer, though, and there could be some bias related to how these two genes behave and degrade differently in the environment for the fish fauna.
+But it is worth noting that this underrepresentation of fish eDNA in the sediment was found to be of small effect for the 12S primer, though, and there could be some bias related to how these two genes behave and degrade differently in the environment for the fish fauna.

 Lessons Learned